redhat-developer/service-binding-operator/test/acceptance/README.md

 ```

 ## Set environment

-`KUBECONFIG` env variable needs to be set for the `oc` to be able to communicate with the cluster
+`KUBECONFIG` env variable needs to be set for the CLI to be able to communicate with the cluster.

 ### OpenShift